How a release moves through Paperstick

 Two URLs, one product

-See a real public page
+See a real public changelog

 Open whatsnew.app/paperstick